-Includes 96,337 shares of common stock and 446 Series A-1 Warrants to purchase 446 shares of common stock held directly by Lee's Holdings exercisable within 60 days of March 31, 2023, 903 Series C warrants to purchase 903 shares of common stock exercisable within 60 days of March 31, 2023, 3,984 Series G Warrants to purchase 3,984 shares of common stock exercisable within 60 days of March 31, 2023 and 5,519 Series I Warrants to purchase 5,519 shares of common stock exercisable within 60 days of March 31, 2023, held by LPH II Investments Limited, or LPH II.
+(1) Includes 96,337 shares of common stock and 446 Series A-1 Warrants to purchase 446 shares of common stock held directly by Lee's Holdings exercisable within 60 days of March 31, 2023, 903 Series C warrants to purchase 903 shares of common stock exercisable within 60 days of March 31, 2023, 3,984 Series G Warrants to purchase 3,984 shares of common stock exercisable within 60 days of March 31, 2023, and 5,519 Series I Warrants to purchase 5,519 shares of common stock exercisable within 60 days of March 31, 2023, held by LPH II Investments Limited, or LPH II.
 Lee's Holdings may be deemed to have beneficial ownership of the shares held by LPH II due to its ownership of 100% of LPH II.
-LPH II is currently unable to exercise the Series C and G warrants due to an ownership cap restriction, and Lee's Holdings Series A-1 Warrants are subject to a 9.99% ownership cap (or such other percentage as designated by each holder not to exceed 19.99%).
+LPH II is currently unable to exercise the Series C and G warrants due to an ownership cap restriction, and Lee's Holdings Series A-1 Warrants are subject to a 9.99% ownership cap.
+The Series I Warrants are subject to a 4.99% ownership cap (or such other percentage as designated by each holder not to exceed 19.99%).
 Other than for purposes of Rule 13d-3 of the Act, Lee's Holdings disclaims beneficial ownership of the shares of common stock and warrants, as applicable, except to the extent of its pecuniary interest therein, as applicable.
 Mses.
 Lee Siu Fong and Leelalertsuphakun Wanee are executive directors, Dr. Li Xiaoyi is an executive director and the Chief Executive Officer, Mr. Simon Miles Ball is a non-executive director, and Drs.
 Chan Yau Ching (Bob) and Tsim Wah Keung (Carl) and Mr. Lam Yat Cheong are the independent directors, of Lee's Holdings, or the Lee's Holdings Directors.
-The Lee's Holdings Directors and the shareholders of Lee's Holdings have shared voting and investment power over the shares held by Lee's Holdings.
-The address for Lee's Holdings and LPH II is 1/F, Building 20E, Phase 3, Hong Kong Science Park, Shatin, Hong Kong.
+The Lee's Holdings Directors and the shareholders of Lee's Holdings Directors.
+The Lee's Holdings and LPH II is 1/F, Building 20E, Phase 3, Hong Kong Science Park, Shatin, Hong Kong.